 The foundation seeks candidates that show persuasive evidence of distinguished achievement or extraordinary promise in research in one of the relevant fields.
 The program embraces innovative research with above-average risk and groundbreaking possibilities.
 Rita Allen Foundation Scholars are distinguished by their bold approaches to basic scientific questions that address problems of global concern, as well as their potential for learning, leadership and collaboration.

-Anyone interested in being considered as Vanderbilt’s nominee must submit the following (in PDF format) to LSO@vanderbilt.eduby 5 p.m. on Thursday, July 26, 2018:
+Anyone interested in being considered as Vanderbilt’s nominee must submit the following (in PDF format) to LSO@vanderbilt.edu by 5 p.m. on Thursday, Aug.
+8, 2019:

-- Brief (2 page maximum) research plan including summary budget;
+1. Brief (two-page maximum) research plan including summary budget;

-- Budget guidelines: Up to 50% may be used for Scholar compensation.
+a.
+Budget guidelines: Up to 50 percent may be used for scholar compensation.
 No indirect costs are allowed.

-- NIH Biosketch or Brief CV (5 page max)
+3. NIH Biosketch or brief CV (five-page max)

 Submissions should reference the program name in the subject line of the email.

 Once received, all proposals will be forwarded to an internal review committee that will choose the final nominee.
-The chosen nominee will submit a letter of inquiry to the Foundation by the September 12, 2018 deadline, and a full application is due on October 24, 2018.
+The chosen nominee will submit a letter of inquiry to the foundation by the Sept.
+11, 2019 deadline, and a full application is due on Oct.
+23, 2019.

 Any questions about this opportunity or the LSO process may be directed to LSO@vanderbilt.edu.